TREK Mansalay: Meeting the Hanunuo Mangyans

 the trail to Anahaw Elementary School

-That is why Fr.
-Dinter is such a blessing to them.
-Education, according to Fr.
-Dinter is their weapon to protect their lands and to stop others from treating them as second-class citizens.
+According to him, education is their weapon to protect their lands and to prevent others from treating them as second-class citizens.

-One of the parents who joined us affirmed that.
-He used to sell coffee.
-Lowlanders paid him five pesos a kilo and sold it for 95.00 per kilo.
+One parent who joined us affirmed this truth.
+He used to sell coffee, receiving a mere five pesos per kilo from lowlanders who sold it for 95.00 per kilo.

 The students of Anahaw Elementary School